Kiplinger Approved - Sponsored Offer

 Online marketplaces are designed to simplify the vehicle refinancing process by connecting borrowers with multiple lenders through a single application.

-This model can help speed things up.
+This model can help speed things.
 Many marketplaces offer a streamlined application and quick prequalification, often returning multiple loan options within minutes.
-Platforms like AutoPay, LendingTree and myAutoloan follow a similar approach.
+Platforms such as AutoPay, LendingTree and myAutoloan follow a similar approach.
 The main advantage across these platforms is efficiency — one application, multiple potential offers.

 How to get the best refinance rate quickly

 If you already have good credit, you likely qualify for competitive rates.
-Even so, it is worth checking your credit score and credit report before applying to make sure there are no surprises.
+Even so, it's worth checking your credit score and credit report before applying to make sure there are no surprises.

 As you review offers, aim to compare at least two or three lenders.
 Looking at multiple options side by side can help you spot the best overall value, not just the lowest monthly payment.